Croats of Bosnia and Herzegovina: Religion

 Croats are the core of the Catholic Church in Bosnia and Herzegovina.
 The metropolitan diocese is the Archdiocese of Vrhbosna.
-There are also dioceses centered in Banja Luka and Mostar, of which Mostar is the largest.
+There are also dioceses centred in Banja Luka and Mostar, of which Mostar is the largest.
 Vinko Puljić is the current Cardinal and Archbishop of Vrhbosna.
 The Sacred Heart Cathedral in Sarajevo is the largest cathedral in Bosnia and Herzegovina, and is the seat of the Roman Catholic Archdiocese of Vrhbosna.
 The other three Roman Catholic cathedrals in Bosnia and Herzegovina are the Cathedral of Saint Bonaventure in Banja Luka, the Cathedral of Mary, Mother of the Church in Mostar, and the Cathedral of the Birth of Mary in Trebinje.

 There are numerous monasteries throughout the region.
-The oldest is the 14th century Monastery of the Holy Spirit located in Fojnica in central Bosnia, which houses a large library filled with many historical documents dating back to medieval Bosnia.
+The oldest is the 14th-century Friary of the Holy Spirit, located in Fojnica, central Bosnia, which houses an extensive library filled with numerous historical documents dating back to medieval Bosnia.
 Two other well-known monasteries are the Guča Gora Monastery near Travnik and Kraljeva Sutjeska Monastery near Kakanj, both located in central Bosnia.
-The rest of the monasteries in the region are the Monastery of St. Anthony in Sarajevo, the Monastery of St. Mark in Derventa, Gorica Monastery in Livno, and the Assumption of Mary Monastery in Prozor-Rama.
-Oldest saved church in Bosnia is Old Church of St. Michael in Vareš.
-It has been built before the 16th century.
+The rest of the monasteries in the region are the Monastery of St. Anthony in Sarajevo, the Monastery of St. Mark in Derventa, Gorica Monastery in Livno, and the Čajniče Monastery in Prozor-Rama.
+The oldest preserved church in Bosnia is the Old Church of St. Michael in Vareš.
+It was built before the 16th century.

-The parish of Međugorje is a significant Marian shrine which attracts approximately one million visitors annually.
+The parish of Međugorje is a significant Marian shrine that attracts approximately one million visitors each year.
 It became a popular site of religious pilgrimage due to reports of apparitions of the Virgin Mary to six local Catholics in 1981.
 Over a thousand hotel and hostel beds are available for religious tourism.

 Sports

-Croatian-run clubs are well represented in terms of national championships in relation to the percentage of Croats in the population.
+Croatian-run clubs are well represented in terms of national championships, considering the percentage of Croats in the population.
 In football, HŠK Zrinjski Mostar, NK Široki Brijeg, NK Žepče, HŠK Posušje, and HNK Orašje are some of the most successful.
-Collectively, they have won three national Cup and five national Championships since the national competition began in 2000.
+Collectively, they have won three national Cups and five national Championships since the national competition began in 2000.
 Other Croatian-run clubs are NK Brotnjo, NK SAŠK Napredak, NK Ljubuški, HNK Sloga Uskoplje.
 The clubs are often among the nation's most multi-ethnic.

-Prior to 2000, the Croats ran their own unapproved football league.
+Before 2000, the Croats ran their own unapproved football league.
 However, they have joined the UEFA-approved Football Association of Bosnia and Herzegovina's league system.
-Bosnia and Herzegovina has produced many successful internationals, both for the Croatian national team and the national team of Bosnia and Herzegovina.
+Bosnia and Herzegovina has produced many successful internationals, both for the Croatia national team and the national team of Bosnia and Herzegovina.